 Tottenham Hotspur’s new world-class stadium will offer a huge choice of innovative premium experiences for guests to enjoy Premier League and European football, NFL, concerts and more.
-Populous’ design draw’s influence from around the world, and will lead to the regeneration of Tottenham…
+Populous’ design draws influence from around the world, and will lead to the wider regeneration of…

 CHALLENGE.
 Tottenham Hotspur set the challenge of revolutionising modern stadia design.
 As part of a major regeneration of the area, the Club’s vision is to create a thriving and exceptional sports, leisure and entertainment destination in Tottenham; one that delivers a world-class venue capable of hosting two elite football codes; facilities with benefits for the local community; and to create the most intense and atmospheric place to watch football in Europe.

 INNOVATION.
 In a world first, the stadium will include a retractable natural turf surface for Football combined with an astroturf pitch for American Football (NFL) underneath, providing the preferred surface for both codes within the same stadium.
 This innovation also provides the change in height that enables the front row of the seating bowl to have perfect sightlines for both codes.
 The inclusion of the synthetic pitch also adds to the overall flexibility of the stadium, allowing the Club to host a range of sports, concerts and events throughout the year.